 Weber-Fechner Sensation Calculator

-Calculate just-noticeable differences using Weber's law and perceived sensation magnitude using the Fechner and Stevens power laws.
+Calculate just-noticeable differences with Weber's law and perceived magnitude with the Fechner and Stevens power laws.

 Weber and Fechner established the mathematical relationship between physical stimuli and perceived sensation — the foundation of psychophysics.